-- National Planning Policy Framework.
+- National Planning Policy Framework. - Hillingdon Local Plan (Parts 1 & 2) 2026.

-- Hillingdon Local Plan (Parts 1 & 2) 2026. - I. In the Hillingdon Local Plan: Part 1 - Strategic Policies it in Policy HE1 it states the Council will:
+I. In the Hillingdon Local Plan: Part 1 - Strategic Policies it states the Council will:

 "Actively encourage the regeneration of heritage assets, particularly those which have been included in English Heritage's 'Heritage at Risk' register or are currently vacant."